NWChemEx-Project/DeveloperTools/dox/GitProcedure.md

 repo that lives on GitHub versus a copy of that repo living on any other computer.
 That said, given that GitHub is easily accessed by all developers and potential users, it's typical to, by social convention, treat the GitHub repo as the "official" repo.
-GitHub has evolved past simply a place to host Git repos and now also strives to encompass many other aspects of the development process, many of which are used by NWChemEx.
-The following sections detail common Git commands and the typical GitHub workflow.
+GitHub's popularity is largely fueled by the fact that in addition to being a place to host Git repos it also strives to encompass and simplify many other aspects of the development process (such as continuous integration and code-review).
+The following sections detail common Git commands and the typical GitHub workflow purposed for the NWChemEx project.

 Common Git Commands
 -------------------

-For the purposes of this tutorial we'll assume that you're working with an existing Git repo (if you're not, the easiest way to make a repo is to first make it on GitHub and then follow GitHub's prompts).
-To that end we'll ignore how to setup a Git repo.
-Once you know which repo you want to work on, the first step is for you to get your own copy of that repo (the copy is termed a clone in Git lingo).
+For the purposes of this tutorial we'll assume that you're working with an existing Git repo (if you're not, the easiest way to make a repo is to do so on GitHub and then follow GitHub's prompts).
+Once you know which repo you want to work on, the first step is to get your own copy (the copy is termed a clone in Git lingo).
 The command to clone a repo is:

 ~~~.git